30% Ruling Changes in 2026 vs 2025 (Verified)

 | Maximum duration | 5 years | 5 years | No change |

-Belastingdienst publishes annual normbedragen for the expatregeling.
+Belastingdienst publishes annual salary tables for the expatregeling.
 Verified updates:

 If you are close to the norm boundary, re-check payroll structure and contract terms before relying on prior-year qualification.